 As rubbish decomposes in the landfill sites where our household waste is dumped, it gives off methane gas.
 This gas can be captured and burnt in a gas turbine to produce electricity.
 Burning the gas does give off carbon dioxide but since methane, which is emitted from the landfill site, is in fact a much more powerful greenhouse gas it is better to burn it than to allow the methane to escape into the atmosphere.
 There are already many landfill gas systems operating in the UK.

 The UK generates an enormous amount of waste, and space at landfill sites is quickly running out.
 The best solution would be to recycle as much of the waste as possible, but instead incinerators are being constructed to burn the waste.
 In some cases the energy is being used to generate electricity.
 However many environmentalists are still concerned about the emission of harmful dioxins and also about the loss of a valuable resources that could have been recycled.

-Green Electricity Marketplace (GEM) receives referral fees from some electricity suppliers.
+Green Electricity Marketplace (GEM) no longer accepts referral fees from electricity suppliers.
 It is not associated with any general switching site and is committed to promoting renewable electricity through the provision of information and independent assessment of Green electricity tariffs.

 We aim to provide accurate and up-to-date pricing, but given the volatility of the electricity market, please confirm current pricing with your chosen supplier.